doceazedo/ssn/README.md

 These are known issues with the current setup of this project:

-- Unfortunately, `npm run start` is also being used as the development environment at this moment.
-This means no hot reloading, you will have to restart it everytime you change something. **Help on setting one up is much appreciated.**
 - As you restart your instance multiple times, a gigantic build cache will form until your containers are out of space.
-When that happens, run `docker system prune --volumes`.
+When that happens, run `docker system prune -af --volumes` to delete all your docker containers and volumes.

 ## 🤝 Contributing